-The Christian Democrats (KrF) has approximately 23 000 members.
-The supreme body of the party is the Party Congress which is held every second year and which consists of members elected from each of the 19 counties.
-The Congress elects a leader and two deputy leaders, and five other members to the Central Board, which also includes representatives from the Youth Party, the Women’s League and the Parliamentary Group.
+The Christian Democrats (KrF) have approximately 18 000 members.
+The party’s highest decision-making body is the National Congress, which is held every second year and consists of members elected from each of the 11 counties in Norway.
+The Congress elects a leader, two deputy leaders, and five other members to the Central Board, including representatives from the Youth Leauge, the Women’s League and the Parliamentary Group.

-The Executive Committee consists of the leader, the deputy leaders and the leaders of the Youth Party, the Women’s League and the Parliamentary Group, and handles issues that cannot wait for the next Central Board meeting.
+The Executive Committee consists of the party leader, the deputy leaders, and the leader of the Youth Leauge, the Women’s League, and the Parliamentary Group.
+The Executive Committee meets regularly and handles strategic issues between each Central Board meeting.

-Each of the 19 counties has a county board with a leader and two deputy leaders.
-The rest of the board in each county are either elected directly, or consists of the leaders of the local branches.
-KrF has active local branch organizations in approximately 320 of Norway’s 431 municipalities.
-The local branches are chaired by a local branch leader, leading 4-5 ordinary board members.
-Their main function is having regular contact with the members of the party and supporting any elected officials KrF might have in the area with political input and suggestions.
+The regional structure of the party consists of 11 units for each county.
+Each county has a board with a leader and two deputy leaders.
+The rest of the board in each county is either elected directly or consists of the leaders of the local branches, which are organized at the municipal level.
+KrF currently has active local branch organizations in approximately 270 of Norway’s 356 municipalities.
+The local branches are chaired by a local branch leader, who leads 4-5 ordinary board members.
+The local branches of the party have regular contact with the local party members and support any elected officials KrF might have in the area with political input and suggestions.

 KrF is an observer-member of the European People’s Party (EPP), the largest political party in the European Parliament.
 Even though KrF does not support Norwegian membership in the European Union, we believe that European cooperation is critical to solving the greatest challenges of our time.
 The EPP is a Christian Democratic party, and our membership here enables us to follow important policy debates at the European level while gaining greater political resources to develop Christian Democratic policy here in Norway.